MattIPv4/DNS-over-Discord/README.md

 1. Create your test Discord application at https://discord.com/developers/applications (this does not need a bot account, just the application).
 2. Create your `development.env` file.
 Copy `development.env.sample` and fill out the information from your Discord application, plus the ID of your test server/guild.
 3. Authenticate with Wrangler by running `wrangler login`.
 4. Update `wrangler.toml` for your account.
-Use `wrangler whoami` to get your account ID, update the value in `wranglar.toml` to match.
+   - Use `wrangler whoami` to get your account ID, update the value in `wrangler.toml` to match.
+   - Use `wrangler kv:namespace create "CACHE"` to create the KV namespace, update the `id` and `preview_id` in `wrangler.toml` to match.
 5. Develop with the worker by running `npm run dev`.

 ## Deployments